aplchian/lamrim/two/14-The-Perfections-of-Meditative-Stabilization-and-Wisdom.md

 1. **meditative stabilization that achieves good qualities** - meditative stabilizations which accomplish good qualities shared with the shravakas - the superknowledges, liberations, totalities, masteries, etc.
 1. **meditative stabilization that carries out the welfare of living beings** - meditative stabilization that accomplishes the eleven activites for others welfare

+### 4. How to practice

+Whenever you practice any virtuous meditative stabilization you do so in association with the six supremacies and all 6 perfections.
+The generosity of meditative stabilization is maintaining meditative stabilization yourself and then establishing others in it.
+Understand the other perfections from earlier explanation.